Frequently Asked Questions

 Q: Are you queer?

 A: Yes.
-I could go into more detail, but ‘queer’ seems perfect to me.
 My books with queer representation include Work for It (MM, gay hero and queer hero), The Princess Trap (MF, bisexual hero), The Fake Boyfriend Fiasco (MF, bisexual hero), The Roommate Risk (MF, pansexual heroine), Untouchable (MF, bisexual heroine), That Kind of Guy (MF, demisexual hero), and more.

 Q: Are you disabled?

-Finally, I have spent my life managing my rather questionable mental health, and this is another experience I often include in my writing.
-Work for It explores living with depression, as does Untouchable.
+I also explore mental health in my writing.
+Work for It stars a character living with depression, as does Untouchable.
 The hero of Highly Suspicious and Unfairly Cute has obsessive compulsive disorder.
 And the hero of Take a Hint, Dani Brown has an anxiety disorder.

 Q: Are you American?

-A: No, and I have no idea where this outrageous rumour arose.
-I am a Black Briton of Jamaican and Sierra Leonean heritage and I live in the UK.
+A: No. I have no idea how this outrageous rumour arose.
+I am a Black Brit of Jamaican and Sierra Leonean heritage and I live in the UK.
 (No, not in London.)